 \begin{lemma} $\TS(2\text{-EC-minmax}, \mathcal{T}_\mathcal{I}, \mathcal{T}^2_\mathcal{S}) = \sqrt{2}$. \end{lemma} \begin{proof} The lower bound follows directly from Lemma~\ref{lem:kcenterLB} by using $k=2$.
 For the upper bound, consider a point in time $t$ where there are two optimal solutions; let $R$ denote the solution that matches the optimal solution at $t - \varepsilon$ and $B$ the solution at $t + \varepsilon$ for arbitrarily small $\varepsilon > 0$.
 If $G_{R,B}$ is a forest, Lemma~\ref{lem:treestable} applies and we do not need to increase the maximum radius during the morph.
-If $G_{R,B}$ contains a cycle, the entire graph must be a $4$-cycle.
+If $G_{R,B}$ contains a cycle, the entire graph must be a $4$-cycle, since in a cycle red and blue alternate and there is at most a single edge between any pair of vertices.
 Lemma~\ref{lem:4cycleUB} gives an upper bound of $\sqrt{2}$ for transforming the intersection graph $G_{R,B}$ to no longer have this $4$-cycle, resulting in a tree.
 Finally, we can morph $R$ into $B$ without further increasing the maximum radius using Lemma~\ref{lem:treestable}. \end{proof}

 \begin{lemma} $\sqrt{3} \leq \TS(3\text{-EC-minmax}, \mathcal{T}_\mathcal{I}, \mathcal{T}^3_\mathcal{S}) \leq \big(1+\sqrt{7}\big)/2$. \end{lemma} \begin{proof} Consider a point in time $t$ where there are two optimal solutions; let $R$ denote the solution that matches the optimal solution at $t - \varepsilon$ and $B$ the solution at $t + \varepsilon$ for arbitrarily small $\varepsilon > 0$.
 If intersection graph $G_{R,B}$ is a forest, then Lemma~\ref{lem:treestable} applies and we do not need to increase the maximum radius during the morph.
 If $G_{R,B}$ contains a cycle, then either the entire graph is a $6$-cycle, or there are smaller cycles.
 If the entire graph is a $6$-cycle, the upper bound follows from Lemma~\ref{lem:2colorcycle} and the lower bound from Lemma~\ref{lem:kcenterLB}.